Gleyber Torres Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Padres have a 3.98 team ERA that ranks 10th across all MLB pitching staffs.
+- The Padres' 3.92 team ERA ranks 10th among all league pitching staffs.

-- The Padres rank 12th in baseball in home runs allowed (55 total, 1.1 per game).
+- Padres pitchers combine to surrender 55 total home runs at a clip of 1.1 per game (to rank 11th in the league).

 © 2023 Data Skrive.
 All rights reserved.